 It is NOT easy raising a child on your own.

 I am not here to dispute this.

-However, the child’s mental, emotional, psychological, and even spiritual well-being need to remove these toxic people from their life.
+However, the child’s mental, emotional, psychological, and spiritual well-being needs to remove these toxic people from their lives.

 A few things you may want to consider doing, and please really consider these, are:

 - Changing Cities (This may seem drastic but do not underestimate these people.
-They will hurt the child JUST TO GET BACK AT YOU.
-The gamble of them loving your child and NOT hurting them is TOO HIGH!!!)
+They will hurt the child TO GET BACK AT YOU.
+The gamble of them loving your child and NOT breaking them is TOO HIGH!!!)